HyungKyu-Kim/HyungKyu-Kim.github.io/mail.md

 </p>

 <p>
-I want to say more in this email, but I know you are very busy.<br>
+I would like to say more in this email, but I know you are very busy.<br>
 If I can get a chance, it would be great honor for me to communicate with you regarding getting your exciting experiments and advice.
 <br><br>
-I know that there are huge possibility that this mail will not be read, since tremendous number of people send mail to you.
+I know that there is a huge possibility that this mail will not be read, since tremendous number of people are sending mail to you.
 But I will never give up to get this chance.
 I am really dreaming of joining your research group.
 I am looking forward to your reply.